pxl-research/mai-home-mlops/README.md

 Currently loose experiments which will turn in a fully working MLOps pipeline on Azure taking IaC from Happy@Home when applicable.

 TODO list:
-* Add Experiment Tracking to flowchart.
 * ONLY USE AZURE BLOB STORAGE OR ADLS FOR BACKUP (save InfluxDB data locally in volume in container in VM and let InfluxDB handle the rest):
 Configuring InfluxDB 3.0 to use Azure Blob Storage as long-term persistence with a local cache in VM for real-time operations is a core feature of its architecture.
-This is a powerful, hybrid approach that combines the high performance of local storage for recent data with the cost-effective, scalable nature of object storage for historical data. https://www.influxdata.com/blog/azure-blob-storage-influxdb/ Then use DVC on the object store (not in the VM).
+This is a hybrid approach that combines the high performance of local storage for recent data with the cost-effective, scalable nature of object storage for historical data. https://www.influxdata.com/blog/azure-blob-storage-influxdb/ Then use DVC on the object store (not in the VM).
 ```